 EDMOND—Early in the morning, he gets up.
 He makes sure the air conditioning is off and hopes, and literally prays, that the neighbors in the other apartments will stay asleep for a good while longer.
-He opens the door to his closet, sits down on a chair there, closes the door and clears his throat.
+He opens the door to his closet, goes inside, closes the door and clears his throat.

 “Sound the alarm!
 An army is coming!”

 This is Michael Strachan, and no, he is not confused.
 His closet doubles as a recording studio, with jeans doubling as acoustic panels, and he is recording the story of the Bible.